mjdamgaard/UP-Web-Project/drafts/README_draft_aug.md

 - A section with a few examples.
 End with mentioning feeds/searches. (check)
 - A section about how semantic data is much better than conventional data.
     - compare with folksonomies also.
-- A section about user groups and what they will mean.
 - ..No tracking and open source.. *Voluntary data.
     *Give data securely with anonymous account..
     *(Maybe mention why this means that other sites can't copy.)
 - A section explaining the browser extension and a hub for all ratings.
+- A section about user groups and what they will mean.
+    *(I may actaully leave these points out..)
 - ..About overviews of relevant entities/categories and graph discussions etc...
     - ...And perhaps template documents (decentralized collaboration) and code verification...